Mohammad-Joumaa/Traveling-with-Safer/README.md

 •	Database:
--	JSON Database: it is the main and only local database we used to store our data in like the destinations, feedbacks and users with their information. in like the destinations, feedbacks and users with their information.
+-	JSON Database: it is the main and only local database we used to store our data in like the destinations, feedbacks and users with their information.

 Figure ‎0-1 The header Safer website.